Shania Twain discography

 In 1997, Twain followed with Come On Over, which topped Top Country Albums for a record 50 non-consecutive weeks and had tremendous pop crossover success.
 It peaked at number two on the Billboard 200 and remained in the top 10 for a total of 53 weeks, making it the longest-running top 10 album by a country artist at the time.
 Certified 20 times platinum (double diamond) by the RIAA and with 15.5 million copies sold, Come On Over established itself as one of the best-selling albums of all time in the US and was once the best-selling album of the Nielsen SoundScan era; it now ranks second behind Metallica's 1991 eponymous album.
 In Canada, it reached similar success and was certified double diamond by Music Canada.
 In 1998, Come On Over was released internationally, duplicating the commercial success it encountered in North America.
 It became one of the best-selling albums in several countries, including Australia and the United Kingdom.
 With a total of 40 million copies sold worldwide, Come On Over also became one of the best-selling albums worldwide.
 Furthermore, the album is the best-selling solo album by a female artist in any genre (second female overall) and the best-selling country album of all time.
 A total of 12 singles were released from the album.
 Three ("Love Gets Me Every Time", "You're Still the One" and "Honey, I'm Home") topped Hot Country Singles & Tracks.
 A total of 10 songs charted within the top 10 of the chart, marking the most top 10 appearances from one album on Hot Country Singles & Tracks.
 Several performed well internationally, namely "You're Still the One", which went to became one of the greatest Billboard Hot 100 hits of all time, "From This Moment On", "That Don't Impress Me Much", "Man!
 I Feel Like a Woman!", and "Love Gets Me Every Time", all of which received gold, platinum, or higher certifications by the RIAA.
-In 1998, Twain was Billboard's top female artist in the United States.
+In 1998, Twain was Billboards top female artist in the United States.